Shuffle

 What is Lightning Network?

-Proposed in a white paper in 2016, the Lightning Network (LN) is a layer-2 solution built on top of Bitcoin.
-LN was created in response to scalability issues with Bitcoin, namely the speed and cost of Bitcoin transactions.
+Lightning Network was created in response to scalability issues with Bitcoin, namely the speed and cost of Bitcoin transactions.

 Bitcoin’s current theoretical maximum transactions per second (TPS) is 10, though in reality it is between 3 and 7.
 Contrast this with traditional payment processors like VISA, which handled on average 6,000 TPS in 2020 (based on VISA’s claim of 188 billion transactions a year).